Home Purchase

 A practical way to choose

-Choose FHA when your biggest advantage is lower down payment flexibility and you have a condo project that fits FHA rules.
+Choose FHA when your biggest advantage is lower down payment flexibility and you've got a condo project that fits FHA rules.

 Choose conventional when your credit is stronger, the project fits conventional better, and you care about improving the long-term monthly cost.